Iqra-Mohamed-Git/Design-Sprint-3/README.md

 This is an open-source assistive technology, so anyone is free to build it.
 All of the files and instructions required to build the device are contained within this repository.
 Refer to the Maker Guide below.

-### 2. Request a build of this device

-You may also submit a build request through the [Makers Making Change Assistive Device Library Listing](<MMCWebLink>) to have a volunteer maker build the device.
-As the requestor, you are responsible for reimbursing the maker for the cost of materials and any shipping.

-### 3. Build this device for someone else

-If you have the skills and equipment to build this device, and would like to donate your time to create the device for someone who needs it, visit the [MMC Maker Wanted](https://makersmakingchange.com/maker-wanted/) section.

 ## Build Instructions
 <!--- Outline the major steps required to create a build --->

 ### 1. Read through the Maker Guide

-The [Maker Guide](/Documentation/<Device_Name>_Maker_Guide.pdf)  contains all the necessary information to build this device, including tool lists, assembly instructions, programming instructions (if applicable) and testing.
+The [Maker Guide](/Documentation/<Device_Name>_Maker_Guide.pdf)  contains all the necessary information to build this device, including tool lists, assembly instructions, and testing.

 ### 2. Order the Off-The-Shelf Components